Turkmenistan entry requirements for Iraq passport holders

 May be checked

 Iraqi passport holders need a visa to enter Turkmenistan.
-There is no visa-on-arrival or e-visa option — you must apply at a Turkmen embassy before you travel.
-Plan ahead, as the process can take several weeks.
+There is no visa-on-arrival and no eVisa option for Iraqi nationals, so you must apply through a Turkmen embassy or consulate before you travel.
+Plan well ahead — the process involves paperwork and can take several weeks.

 Entry requirements